 We walked her through the process of tracking down a receiver, iPhone mount, and speakers that fit her needs and her vehicle.
 With our help, she was ready to tackle the installation herself.

-We offer free installation gear for most cars with qualifying orders
+We offer free or deeply-discounted installation gear for most cars with qualifying orders

 When you buy car audio gear from Crutchfield, we don’t just tell you what fits in your specific car.
 If available, we also offer a wiring harness, dash kit, and an antenna adapter for most receiver purchases, and wiring harnesses and brackets for most speaker purchases.
 We include these accessories for free for many vehicles (with receivers priced over $119.99), and when they’re not free they’re deeply discounted.
 This gear helps you get professional-looking results.
 You won’t have to make many dash modifications or splice into your vehicle’s factory wiring.